 We can have many playlists and place the songs together into a symphony of beautiful music.
 Just keep the room on your playlist for a place to grow, a place to explore our differences, and a place to welcome new entries to our comfort zones or boxes, if you will.

 Playlist Song #1 (About a young persons journey out on their own forming opinions of life for themselves as they encounter life.
 Claire is a town.)

 “Go make disciples of all the nations, baptizing them in the name of the Father and the Son; I am with you always, even to the end of the age.”
 Matthew 28:19-20

 We all have different playlists, and our circumstances may change them up.
 As humans, we falter in the interpretation of someone’s playlist.
 Everyone wants to be followers of the unconditional love of Christ and givers of said love.
 We all can witness well when in our messenger roles, yet we sometimes fail when in our boxes and comfort zones.
 I pray we all improve our interpretations of others and see only that which will build His Kingdom.
 I pray we forgive our brokenness of humanity's weaknesses and know we want all is to be for Him.
 Remember, it is hard to turn away from the things that tear it down.
 I pray we find real strength in walking for Him together.

 Playlist Song #2 Talk about conflict here it is Love and Relationship ~

 How about this being written on our hearts today?

-I love you, and I know you are the same, I forgive you and I know you forgive me as well.
+I love you, and I know you are the same; I forgive you, and I know you forgive me as well.
 We are living for the King.
-We will make mistakes, but we will seek Him first and keep on changing our playlist, living it all for Him.
+We will make mistakes, but we will seek Him first and keep changing our playlist, living for God's purpose.

 Proverbs 26: 20-22